 - Weigh benefits and costs of alternative transportation investment strategies and policies

 - Evaluate benefits of improving access to consumer, producer, and labor markets

 - Estimate economic impacts of constructing a transportation terminal or facility

 - Estimate the impact of congestion on households and industries (by sector)

 - Examine different strategies for managing a transportation corridor

 - Perform a comprehensive freight performance evaluation

 For any of these applications, TREDIS can be used as a part of a comprehensive planning solution that interacts with existing transportation models and regional economic models.
-Alternatively, TREDIS can be used by itself as a sketch planning tool to provide "back-of-the-envelope" estimates.
-The level of analysis sophistication is up to the user.
-Projects can be set up and run in as little as 15 minutes.
+Alternatively, the system can be used by itself as a sketch planning tool to provide "back-of-the-envelope" estimates.
+TREDIS and its components have been successfully applied in 43 US states, and 7 Canada provinces.